nithinkr1shna/nithinkr1shna.github.io/_posts/2017-03-26-my-first-functional-programming-language.markdown

  fact(X)->
    X*fact(X-1).
 ```
 Here we can see the recursion.
-This can be explained like, if we want to find the factorial of (fact(5)) it will return 120.
-Let me explain further, say we want to find the factorial of 5.
+This can be explained like, if we want to find the factorial of  fact(5) it will return 120.
+Let me explain this further, say we want to find the factorial of 5.
 Then this can be worked out like,
 ```
 fact(5)->
   5*fact(4)->